praekelt/feersum-nlu-api-wrappers/README.rst

 Please close this repo and have a look at the examples.

-A pypi package will soon be available for the Python wrapper.
+A pypi (pip install) package will soon be available for the Python wrapper.